jfangrad/react-dropdown-aria/README.md

 ## Styling
 Custom styling can be applied to the dropdown through 2 ways:
-1. CSS className props (As seen in props table below)
+1. Emotion JavaScript Objects via the `style` prop
-2. Emotion JavaScript Objects passed to `style` prop
+2. CSS className props (As seen in props table below)

 The suggested method is by using the style prop as shown in the [Custom Styling Example](https://github.com/jfangrad/react-aria-dropdown/blob/master/demo/src/Components/CustomStyles.jsx).
 The following object keys are supported to apply style to the corresponding part of the dropdown: